-A masked assailant apparently lying in wait fired 14 times as Kamalov, founder of the independent weekly Chernovik, was leaving work shortly before midnight.
-Kamalov, 46, who was also a contributing editor and writer, died en route to a local hospital.
-A Chernovik staffer who witnessed the murder through an office window told CPJ that the assailant fled the scene in a Lada Priora.
+On December 15, 2011, a masked assailant fired 14 shots at Kamalov, founder of the independent weekly Chernovik, as he was leaving work shortly before midnight.
+Kamalov, 46, died en route to a local hospital.
+A Chernovik staffer who witnessed the killing through an office window told CPJ that the assailant fled the scene in a Lada Priora.

-In recent television interviews, Kamalov had made critical comments about alleged regional government corruption.
-"Dagestan is sinking into idleness, into misguided scattering of federal money," Kavkazsky Uzel quoted Kamalov as saying in a February interview with the national television channel NTV.
-"You would not see a single Russian region with a bigger quantity of restaurants, banquet halls, saunas, casinos, and hookah parlors as Makhachkala."
+In television interviews before his death, Kamalov had made critical comments about alleged regional government corruption.
+“Dagestan is sinking into idleness, into misguided scattering of federal money,” Kavkazsky Uzel quoted Kamalov as saying in a February interview with the national television channel NTV.
+“You would not see a single Russian region with a bigger quantity of restaurants, banquet halls, saunas, casinos, and hookah parlors as Makhachkala.”

 Kamalov’s name was among 16 included on a “death list” published anonymously and distributed in the form of a handout in Makhachkala in September 2009, according to Russian press reports.
 The handout, which named eight journalists among its targets, called for “destruction of the bandits and revenge for police officers and peaceful citizens.”

 In June 2020, Russian media reported that the Russian Investigative Committee, the country’s top investigative body, completed a probe into Kamalov’s killing.
 The investigators alleged that Dagestan’s former deputy prime minister, Shamil Isaev, masterminded the killing while local residents identified as Murad Shuaibov, Magomed Khazamov, and Mahomed Abigasanov committed it, according to those reports.
 All four men as well as Kamalov were reportedly from the same village of Sogratl in the Gubinsky region of Dagestan.